Think you need help with saving money? Then technology could be your answer. Take a look at this Chip app review to see how it could help you.

 I think the app does save a little too much.
 However, all you need to do is change the saving level to low which takes seconds.

 If you want to download the Chip app or just for more info, then visit here.
-When you download, please remember to use the promo code RJWEGT so I can reach the 5% interest!
-And if you like the app, you can recommend friends too.
 If you have any questions, please feel free to write in the comments box.